 As the public’s acceptance of cannabis, which is also known as marijuana, has grown, so has the popularity of cannabis edibles.
-Foods or beverages infused with cannabis, edibles are both familiar and accessible.
+Foods or beverages infused with cannabis edibles are both familiar and accessible.
 While they may look like regular food, they contain a controlled substance: cannabis.
 Edibles can be detected by a drug test like other forms of cannabis.
-If you’re interested in trying edibles, you’ll need to know some drug testing basics, understand the potential impacts of your choices, and consider how you can consume these products responsibly.
+If you’re interested in trying edibles, you’ll need to know some drug testing basics, understand the potential impacts of your choices, how long do edibles stay in your body, the effects of edibles, and consider how you can consume cannabis products responsibly.

 Table of Contents

 When cannabis edibles are on the menu, what can you expect?
 The possibilities include both commercial products and homemade treats.
 A variety of baked goods are available.
 Chocolates, gummies, candies, lozenges, and beverages are too.
 It’s important to realize that edibles can look very much like regular food or candy.

 To prevent accidental consumption, anyone who intends to use these products should ensure that their cannabis edibles are clearly marked and stored in a way that they will not be mistaken for standard food or drink.
 In addition, edibles should always be kept out of the reach of children and pets.

 Tetrahydrocannabinol, or THC, is the chemical responsible for creating the high that is associated with marijuana use or cannabis use.
 For a user to experience that high, the THC must be present in a sufficient quantity and reach the bloodstream.
 With edibles, the cannabis passes through the digestive system.
 This can significantly change the way that the body metabolizes the drug, the way the high hits, and how it lasts.